eibens/binary_search/README.md

 # [mod.ts](mod.ts)

 The `find` function can be used to find an `item` in an `array`.
-The array must be sorted according to the `comparator` function.
+The array must be sorted according to the `compare` function.

 ```ts
 import { find } from "https://deno.land/x/binary_search/mod.ts";